Marketionist/testcafe-cucumber-steps/README.md

 ## Importing and running in CLI
 It is quite simple to use - to get access to all Cucumber steps defined in this package just specify the path to this package when launching tests (also use `gherkin-testcafe` just like you use TestCafe's CLI - replace `testcafe` with `gherkin-testcafe` and load all .js files (for step definitions) and .feature files (for steps to execute):
 ```
 PO_FOLDER_PATH='tests/page-model' gherkin-testcafe chrome,firefox node_modules/testcafe-cucumber-steps/index.js tests/**/*.js tests/**/*.feature
 ```
-Note the `PO_FOLDER_PATH` environment variable - it has to be specified to show the path to your Page Objects folder (if you do not specify it - it gets set to `'tests/page-model'` by default).
+Note the `PO_FOLDER_PATH` environment variable - it has to be specified to show the path to your Page Objects folder (if not set - it defaults to `'tests/page-model'`).

 Also you can just add `test-e2e` command to `scripts` in `package.json`:
 ```